 Your membership is good for 1 year.
-You can buy it for $40 or earn it with 6 hours of volunteering.
-Membership gives you access to our tools and help from our mechanics during open ours only.
+You can buy it for $50 or earn it with 6 hours of volunteering.
+You can drop in for a day use for $6.
+Membership gives you access to our tools and help from our mechanics during open hours only.
 The Bike Kitchen expects everyone to respect the space and the volunteers and has the right to refuse access to those who do not regardless of their membership status.

 Those under the age of 18 have access to free membership until they turn 18 years old.
 You must show some proof of age such as a school ID.
 Any youth under 14 will require an adult 18 or over to be responsible for them if they are in the shop during any regular or class hours.
 Find out more about youth membership.

 Using a frame and parts from our used inventory, you can build your own bike with the help of our volunteer mechanics.
-When purchased ($30), we call this “digging rights“; when earned through volunteering (six additional hours), we call this “earn-a-bike”.
+Digging rights can be purchased ($40) or earned through volunteering (six additional hours).
 While actively building your bike, you can store it at the Bike Kitchen.
 This program is open only to Bike Kitchen members.

 Why it exists?

 At the Bike Kitchen we try our best to facilitate an inclusive and empowering environment that is friendly and safe for all community members.
-However, we recognize that sexism and gender discrimination are strong forces that effect women and trans people in their everyday lives and can also be present during general shop hours at the bike kitchen.
-We are proud to provide a space where women and transgender folks can celebrate and share their skills amongst each other.
+However, we recognize that sexism and gender discrimination are strong forces that effect women/trans*/femme people in their everyday lives and can also be present during general shop hours at the bike kitchen.
+We are proud to provide a space where women, trans* and femme folks can celebrate and share their skills amongst each other.